git-utilities/fix_logs/.github/README.md

   "&#x1F3D7; What is needed prior to making use of this repository"

-Other than installing Git and Python (version 3 or greater), there shouldn't by anything extra required.
+The Git command line utility is required for doing version management stuff.

 This script makes use of the following built-in Python libraries...

 ```